syncfusion/ej2-react-docs/src/charts/range-navigator/tool-tip.md

 {% endtab %}

-The following table describes the result of applying some common date time formats to the `labelFormat` property
+The following table shows the results of applying some common date and time formats to the `labelFormat` property.

 <!-- markdownlint-disable MD033 -->
 <table>